Ph.D. Degree Requirements

 (10) Submit an electronic version of your dissertation to the Graduate School and pay fees.

-4.4.1 Dissertation Committee: A four-person dissertation committee is chosen by the student after he/she is advanced to Ph.D. candidacy.
-The committee must include at least three faculty members of the department, and one additional member of the University of Oregon science faculty outside of the department.
+4.4.1 Dissertation Committee: A four-person dissertation committee is chosen by the student after they are advanced to Ph.D. candidacy.
+The committee must include at least three faculty members of the Department of Earth Sciences, and one additional member of the University of Oregon science faculty outside of the department.
 The Graduate School requires an outside member in order to ensure that all rules and standard practices governing committee procedures are followed.
 The four core committee members must hold the rank of assistant, associate, or full professor.
 Two of the committee members are assigned special roles:

 - Chair: The faculty member in the department who serves as the student’s primary research advisor.

-Ph.D. students are required to meet with their dissertation committee at least once per year (in spring term), and more often than that if necessary.
-It is the responsibility of the student (with reminders from the Department Graduate Coordinator) to ensure that these meetings are held.
-At the annual committee meeting, the student will give a well-organized, semi-formal presentation of their project, research objectives, data, and emerging results – using Powerpoint or hard-copy graphics – followed by an open-ended informal discussion about the science and the student’s progress.
+Ph.D. students are required to meet with their dissertation committee at least once per year (in spring term), and more often than that if necessary (additional, informal meetings to solicit advice from individual committee members are encouraged).
+It is the responsibility of the student (with reminders from the Graduate Coordinator) to ensure that the required committee meetings are held.
+At the annual committee meeting, the student will give a well-organized, semi-formal presentation of their project, research objectives, data, and emerging results – using slides or hard-copy graphics – followed by an open-ended informal discussion about the science and the student’s progress.
 This format allows committee members to provide substantive input to the student’s research, and helps to ensure that the student makes good progress and stays on track.
-After each meeting, the coordinator will write up the minutes, circulate to the student and the committee, and send a copy to the Graduate Coordinator with a request to have a copy put in the student’s file
+After each meeting, the coordinator will write up the minutes, circulate them to the student and the committee, and send a copy to the Graduate Coordinator with a request that a copy be added to the student’s file.

-4.4.4 Degree Application: By the 2nd Friday in the term in which the student plans to graduate, he/she must apply for the degree online at: http://gradschool.uoregon.edu/getting-ready-graduate.
-Check the deadline schedule online at:
+4.4.4 Degree Application: By the 2nd Friday in the term in which the student plans to graduate, they must apply for the degree online in GradWeb at: https://gradweb.uoregon.edu/main/mainStudent.asp.

-When the student has successfully defended his/her dissertation, he/she is required to upload a PDF copy of their dissertation via the Graduate School’s secure website.
+When the student has successfully defended their dissertation, they are required to upload a PDF copy of their dissertation via the Graduate School’s secure website.
 You can find the submission instructions and forms on the Graduate School’s

-ProQuest is recognized as the publisher, cataloger, and marketer of doctoral dissertations.
-ProQuest also offers copy- righting services.
-For more information, visit www.il.proquest.com.
+ProQuest is recognized as the publisher, cataloger, and marketer of theses and dissertations.
+ProQuest also offers copyrighting services.
+For more information, visit www.proquest.com.